-The French called Algiers ‘la blanche’, translated to mean the white one.
-The capital city and economic hub of Algeria, the whitewashed city of Algiers is a big and bustling city with Mediterranean set at its front and rich farmland and hills at the behind.
+The French called Algiers ‘la Blanche’, translated to mean the white one.
+The capital city and economic hub of Algeria, the whitewashed city of Algiers is a big and bustling city with a Mediterranean set at its front and rich farmland and hills at the behind.
 Known as Ei-Ajazair by Arabs, Algiers is one of the most exciting destinations you can travel to in Algeria and acts as a gateway to the interior of the country.
-Of the various Barbary pirate regions, Algiers becomes the most successful base around 16th century.
+Of the various Barbary pirate regions, Algiers becomes the most successful base around the 16th century.

 Nevertheless, if you would still wish to travel to Algiers on a holiday vacation, most of the attractive and interesting tourism sights can be found in Medina or Casbah alongside other older parts in the city.
-Actually, tourists who have traveled to this city have been very impressed and thankful for the hospitability and friendliness of the locals.
+Tourists who have traveled to this city have been very impressed and thankful for the hospitability and friendliness of the locals.
 The city has great food especially along seafront and old French buildings have remained to be very attractive even to date.

 On your visit to Algiers, you will see the Monument of Martyrs located in the city center and La Grande Poste.
 Another attractive area is Aquafortland which is also the monument des martyrs.
 Algiers is also a religious/ worship center and you should consider visiting the Ketchaoua mosque and El Djedid mosque.